princemuel/princemuel.com/app/content/partials/home.md

   <!-- I want to setup my homepage to be a hub of (featured) posts,
 (featured) projects, a short bio with a link to my About page,  -->

-I'm [@princemuel](https://x.com/iamprincemuel), a frontend developer **(mostly)**, educator, musician, and relentless problem-solver.

-I'm passionate about building great software, and I share everything I learn along the way—whether through [articles](/blog), videos, courses, or talks.
-I'm here to help developers create smarter, faster, and more maintainable code.

-In 2024, I made the leap to working for myself, so I could focus on building tools and resources that help others level up their skills.

-These days, I'm focused on Current Project, and I document my journey through regular updates in my [work journal](/journal).

-Want to see what I'm working with?
-Check out my [wiki](/wiki) page for a curated list of the software, hardware, and resources I rely on to get things done.
+# Hi!
+I'm Samuel :wave:

+I'm on a journey to become a frontend web developer.
+I love building little projects, trying out new coding techniques, and sharing what I learn along the way.
+When I'm not at my desk, you'll find me reading, playing my Ibanez guitar _Arabella_, hiking through the mountains, or challenging myself on rock-climbing walls.

+I started this blog to document my progress, keep myself accountable, and hopefully inspire anyone else who's learning to code.
+Welcome to my corner of the internet, and thanks for stopping by!